 The method that is used in training and educating one is a method full of ease and tolerance.
-The Prophet r said: "I have not been sent to make things difficult upon myUmmah, rather I have been sent as an educator and to make things easy."
+The Prophet r said: "God did not send me to be harsh, or cause harm, but He has sent me to teach and make things easy."
+MUSLIM

-- 1. A sign of the tolerance of Islam is that the Prophet r was very kind when people asked him for anything.
+1. A sign of the tolerance of Islam is that the Prophet r was very kind when people asked him for anything.
 Even if it was the most unexpected of requests.
 A young man came to the Prophet rand asked him: "O Prophet of Allah, allow me to fornicate."
-The Prophet r said: "Do you wish this for your mother?"
-He said, "Of course not!""Likewise, people will not want this for their own mothers."
+The Prophet r said:

+"Do you wish this for your mother?"
+He said, "Of course not!"
+"Likewise, people will not want this for their own mothers."
 He said to him, "Do you wish it for your daughter?"
 He said, "Of course not!"
 He said, "The same goes for other people's daughters.
 They would not want this!"
 He said, "Do you wish it for your sisters?"
 He said, "Of course not!"
 He said, "Likewise, people would not this for their sisters."
 He asked him, "Would you like this for your aunt?"
 He said, "Of course not!"
 He said, "Likewise, people would not like this for their aunts."
-The Prophet r then placed his honorable hand on the young man's chest and prayed for him, saying: "O Allah forgive him his sin and purify his heart and make him chaste."
-(Haithami) - 1.
-Anas b.
+The Prophet r then placed his honourable hand on the young man's chest and prayed for him, saying: "O Allah forgive him his sin and purify his heart and make him chaste."
+(Haithami)

+1. Anas b.
 Malik reported: While we were in the Mosque with Allah's Messenger r a desert Arab came and stood up and began to urinate in the Mosque.
 The Companions of the Messenger r said: "Stop, stop!"The Messenger of Allah r said: "Don't interrupt him; leave him alone."
 They left him alone, and when he finished urinating, Allah's Messenger r called him and said (something along the lines of): These mosques are not places meant for urine and filth, but are only for the remembrance of Allah, prayer, and the recitation of the Qur'an.
-He (the narrator) said that he (the Prophetr) then gave orders to one of the people who brought a bucket of water and poured it over."
+He (the narrator) said that he (the Prophet r) then gave orders to one of the people who brought a bucket of water and poured it over."
 (Bukhari)